antipole2/VDR2/README.md

 ## NMEA2000 data

 If you have an NMEA2000 input, VDR2 can log that data by converting it to NMEA0183 sentences.
 It does not rely on OpenCPN to perform the decoding but can handle any PGN for which there is a descriptor in the Canboat library.
-The script has a table of PGNs to be listened for and the converter function which generates the NMEA0183 sentence.
+The script has a table of PGNs to be listened for and a converter function which generates the NMEA0183 sentence.
 These converter functions are quite simple - perhaps 6-7 lines of code.

 At present, there are converters for PGN 128267 (depth) and PGN 30306 (wind).
-More can be added as required.

 ### Omitting or adding NMEA2000 data